henry2004y/CFDnotes/chap4/index.md

 The profiling results are summarized [here](https://github.com/henry2004y/CFD/issues/1).

 I do not finish everything in the project:
 * least square projection for initialization is there, but never being tested.
+However, it is more important to understand why this works and how it works.
+This leads to the question of how to evaluate the accuracy of finite element solutions.
+Instead of being more accurate on a certain bunch of points, we may want to be more accurate on the whole domain instead.
+The least square projection follows the idea that if I generate the solution by minimizing the L2 norm error, then it should provide more accurate solution later on when evaluating the L2 norm error.
-* plotting is quite inaccurate because for simplicity I only have one averaged value per element.
+* Plotting is quite inaccurate in the Julia implementation because for simplicity I only have one averaged value per element.
 Unlike in Matlab we have this `fill/patch` method which can draw per element so we can clearly observe the discontinuities, in Matplotlib we only have `tricontour` or `tripcolor`. `tricontour` only accepts nodal values; `tripcolor` can accept either cell values or node values.
 The simplest way to get a relatively accurate plot is probably averge the solution on each node and use gradient fill for the elements.
 It would be even better if I can find a way to plot element-by-element.

-# Libraries
+## Libraries

 [MultivariatePolynomials.jl](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl): package for constructing Legendre basis functions.
 It is not very user-friendly.